neilgee/beavertron/README.md

 - Meta has default icon styling
 - Styling for Business Profile plugin

 ## Change the Theme Name
-- Find in files and replace 'Beavertron', 'beavertron' and 'bt_'
+- Find in files and replace 'Beavertron', 'beavertron' and 'bt_' with your name and prefix.

 Download the zip rename the theme '**beavertron**' - place this theme in your WordPress installation **"/wp-content/themes/"** and activate in WordPress Dashboard